 Whether you sit in a classroom or complete practice tests at the kitchen table, familiarity and preparation will likely lead to higher scores in the fall.

-Summer bonus tip: Make your way around the world
+Summer bonus tip: Make your way around the world… if you can do so safely.

-According to the annual “Open Doors” study (a U.S. Department of State-funded report published by the Institute of International Education), 10.9% of all undergraduates (or a total of 341,751 students) studied abroad for credit in 2017-18, a 2.7% increase from the previous academic year.
+According to the annual “Open Doors” study (a U.S. Department of State-funded report published by the Institute of International Education), 347,009 American students studied abroad for credit in 2018-19, a 1.6% increase from the previous academic year.

 Almost every college offers study abroad opportunities, and at some schools, the number of students staying on campus is dwarfed by the number who spend at least one semester elsewhere.
 Living and learning in a foreign country takes the independence a student gains in college to a new level, provides an opportunity for immersion in a new culture, perhaps enhances language acquisition, and broadens a student’s view of the world and himself.